Zub1Wun/100-days-of-code/log.md

 **Thoughts:** Finished most of Day 34 yesterday, so wasn't much left to do to complete it this morning.
+Day 35 - I got really excited to the thought of being able to use Python to automate the sending of SMS notifications.
+However, not all the courses materials have been updated to reflect issues such as Twilio doesn't work exactly as how it did when the course video was first made.
+Though she does suggest that you can just use email notifications like we did for a previous project, however I feel cheated if I just do that.
+So I've been looking through for alternatives.
+One such is using Telegram's API to create a bot to send messages.

 1. [List Comprehension - BEST Python feature !!!
 Fast and Efficient](https://www.youtube.com/watch?v=SNq4C988FjU)
 2. [Dictionary Comprehension - Create Complex Data Structures Step by Step](https://www.youtube.com/watch?v=khCzymLy_QE&list=PLDSKrlZ7_IC8g_ULEUtZks8JrJkAmEjNh&index=6)